Skip to main content

 Home parties are always a hit

 Hosting a birthday party at home for your 5-year-old can be just as fun if not more than hosting it at a pricey venue.
 At-home birthday parties are budget-friendly and aren’t as difficult to plan and execute as you may think.
-With this exciting menu of birthday party at-home ideas, you’ll have plenty of inspiration to find one suiting your birthday boy or girl.
+With this exciting menu of birthday party-at-home ideas, you’ll have plenty of inspiration to find one that suits your soon-to-be kindergartener.

-In order to avoid chaos, be sure to have enough activities planned to keep the kids occupied.
+To avoid the chaos that always surrounds kids, be sure to have enough activities planned to keep the guests occupied.
 It’s also important to have additional hands available to help with craft stations, run games, or assist budding chefs.
 Whenever possible, use your outdoor space.
 Doing so makes cleanup easier.
-Build in a rain date for outside at-home birthday parties.
+Build in a rain date for outside, at-home birthday parties.

 Dawn Miller